Regression as Classification: Influence of Task Formulation on Neural Network Features: SYNTHETIC REGRESSION TASK

-We present a simple one-dimensional toy regression task, generated from a finite teacher neural network~$\mu_T$, which has $9$ neurons in the hidden layer.
+We present a simple one-dimensional toy regression task, illustrating how the optimal supports of Theorem \ref{theorem:opt_supp} can induce the binning phenomenon.
+The regression data set is generated from a finite teacher neural network~$\mu_T$, which has $9$ neurons in the hidden layer.
 The resulting target function $f_{\mu_{T}}:[-1,1]\rightarrow [0,1]$ is the sum of two large-scale triangles and two small-scale triangles, depicted in Figure \ref{fig:mstriangle}.
 As usual with supervised learning problems, the task is to fit a model's parameters using a train set to obtain minimum square error on a separate validation set.